 Writing a senior thesis is an excellent way for students to build upon their economics coursework and pursue research that is meaningful and interesting to them.
 It also allows students to hone the skills they’ve developed and apply frameworks and knowledge in a way that develops an even greater analytical perspective.

-Senior Honors Thesis Guidelines Document
+- Senior Honors Thesis Guidelines

-Thesis Program Director - Professor Bob Murphy
+- Thesis Program Co-Director - Professor Bob Murphy